ISISNeutronMuon/MDMC/doc/pages/developer/vscode.rst

 Debugging inside Containers
 ===========================

-MDMC's source code has a ``.devcontainer`` folder which can be used by Visual Studio Code to run VSCode inside a Docker container.
-This is very useful for debugging or testing problems relating to molecular simulation.
+MDMC's source code has a ``.devcontainer`` folder that can be used by Visual Studio Code to run VSCode inside a Docker container.
+This is very useful for debugging or testing problems in our container setup.

 How to run VSCode inside a container
 ------------------------------------